robiwells/website/_posts/2024-01-02-history-hashtag-shakespeare.md

 As we bid adieu to our digital-age Shakespeare, we can’t help but imagine him, with a twinkle in his eye, contemplating his next masterpiece on a tablet, perhaps musing, “All the world’s a screen, and all the men and women merely players with Wi-Fi connections.”

+How would other historical figures fare in the world of social media?
+Their stories, like Shakespeare's, are ripe for a modern retelling, where [History Meets Hashtag](https://robwells.dev/education/).